-- 78,724,821 shares representing 28.5% of PolyMet's issued shares; - \$25.0 million initial principal floating rate secured debentures due September 30, 2015.
-Including capitalized and accrued interest as at January 31, 2015, these debentures are exchangeable at \$1.2920 per share into 25,891,843 common shares of PolyMet upon PolyMet giving Glencore notice that it has received permits necessary to start construction of NorthMet and availability of senior construction finance in a form reasonably acceptable to Glencore or are repayable on September 30, 2015.
-The exercise price of the exchange warrants and the number of warrants are subject to conventional anti-dilution provisions; and - Glencore holds warrants to purchase 6,458,001 million common shares at \$1.3007 per share at any time until December 31, 2015, subject to mandatory exercise if the 20-day VWAP of PolyMet common shares is equal to or greater than 150% of the exercise price and PolyMet provides notice to Glencore that it has received permits necessary to start construction of NorthMet and availability of senior construction finance, in a form reasonably acceptable to Glencore.
+- 78,724,821 shares representing 28.5% of PolyMet's issued shares; - The 2008 Debentures are due March 31, 2016.
+Including capitalized and accrued interest as at July 31, 2015, these debentures are exchangeable through the exercise of an Exchange Warrant at \$1.2920 per share into 26,501,973 common shares of PolyMet upon the Early Maturity Event or are repayable on March 31, 2016.
+The interest rate was 12-month US dollar LIBOR plus 4.0% per annum through July 31, 2015 when it was reset to LIBOR plus 8.0%.
+The exercise price of the exchange warrant and the number of shares issuable upon exercise are subject to conventional anti-dilution provisions; and - Glencore holds warrants to purchase 6,458,001 million common shares at \$0.9292 per share at any time until December 31, 2016, subject to mandatory exercise if the 20-day volume weighted average price ("VWAP") of PolyMet common shares is equal to or greater than 150% of the exercise price and occurrence of the Early Maturity Event.
 The exercise price of the purchase warrants and the number of warrants are subject to conventional anti-dilution provisions.

-If Glencore were to exercise all of its rights and obligations under these agreements, it would own 111,074,665 common shares of PolyMet, representing 36.0% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.3% on a fully diluted basis, if all other options and warrants were exercises, whether they were in-the-money or not.
+If Glencore were to exercise all of its rights and obligations under these agreements, it would own 111,684,795 common shares of PolyMet, representing 36.1% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.5% on a fully diluted basis, if all other options and warrants were exercised, whether they are in-the-money or not.